 The key to influencer marketing is ensuring the influencer you choose is recognisable and valued by your target customer.
 If the two don’t match up, your customers are unlikely to see the influencer promote your product, let alone be persuaded to purchase it.

 If an influencer reviews your products, not only does it give your brand increased exposure, it also boosts customer confidence in your business from the loyalty shoppers feel towards the influencer, which in turn drives traffic to your site and increases conversions.

 Recognisable awards provide validation for your online store and increase customer confidence in your brand.

 Acting in a similar fashion to product reviews, awards communicate to customers that reputable bodies outside of your company recognise the value of your brand.
 This conveys to customers that your business is trustworthy and reliable.

 By showcasing these accolades, perhaps in the footer of your retargeting emails or in an exit intent Overlay, visitors are reassured by the approval of your brand by other professional organisations and so are likely to continue their journey with confidence.

 As conversion rate optimisation experts, our team can offer more advice on how social proof will work for your site.
-Contact us at [email protected] or call 0204 505 9040 to discuss how we can help you to convert visitors into customers.
+Book a demo or contact us at [email protected] to discuss how we can help you to convert visitors into customers.